 - Population: 4,588,372

-Kentucky is a beautiful state.
-Plenty of natural wonders exist to explore, such as the Appalachian Mountains, Mammoth Cave, and Red River Gorge.
-However, be wary of the weather, as it can be unpredictable.
-There can be lots of snowfall in the winter and decently hot summers.
+Kentucky is a beautiful state with plenty of natural wonders to explore, such as the Appalachian Mountains, Mammoth Cave, and Red River Gorge.
+However, be wary of the weather as it can be unpredictable.
+There can be lots of snowfall in the winter and hot summers.
 During the fall, the state is an autumnal treat, with beautiful foliage going from green to red.

 Featured Cities